General Immunoprofiling

 Click below for the full applications note:

-Leveraging antibodies against specific proteins for visualization of specific cell types has been a long-standing practice in science for decades.
-While not as robust in terms of cells counted or channels available for deep phenotyping when compared to a full-scale flow cytometer, the Moxi GO II provides the perfect benchtop option for basic immunophenotyping.
-Its dual orange/red and green channels allow the user to do two color analysis of their sample on thousands of cells in seconds, and the post-run analysis is similar to normal flow cytometry output data.
-Harness the sensitivity and power of a flow cytometer right in the lab with no need for lengthy and expensive experiments sent to the core lab!
+Leveraging antibodies against targeted proteins for visualization of specific cell types has been a long-standing practice in science for decades.
+While only having 3 multiplex channels, the Moxi GO II provides the easiest benchtop system for basic immunophenotyping.
+Moxi’s dual orange/red and green channels allow the user to do two color analysis of their sample on thousands of cells in seconds, and the post-run analysis is similar to normal flow cytometry output data.
+The sensitivity and power of a flow cytometer can be achieved in every lab at an affordable price, which eliminates the need for delays and expensive experiments sent to a core lab.

 Fluorophores

-The Moxi GO II uses a 488nm laser and is equipped with a 525/40nm filter for capturing green fluorescence and a 561nm/LP filter for capturing orange/red fluorescence.
-Included with the Moxi GO II is an additional 646nm/LP filter that can be swapped in for the 561nm/LP filter if further red fluorophores are desired.
-Here is a list of known antibody conjugates that work on the Moxi GO II as well as theoretical conjugates based off of their excitation/emission spectra.
+The Moxi GO II uses a 488nm laser and is equipped with a 525/40nm filter for capturing green fluorescence, plus a 561nm/LP filter for capturing orange/red fluorescence.
+Also included with the Moxi GO II is an additional 646nm/LP filter that can be swapped in for the 561nm/LP filter if further red fluorophores are desirable.
+To the left is a list of known antibody conjugates that have been performed on the Moxi GO II, as well as theoretical conjugates based off of their excitation/emission spectra.

 Known Antibody List

 While the majority of users have utilized the Moxi GO II for immune cell identification, there are many avenues for immunoprofiling that can be taken.
-Here is a list of all antibodies that have been successfully been used by users on the Moxi GO II.
-This list is not comprehensive and is ever-increasing as more users try new and different antibodies.
+To the left is a list of all antibodies that have been successfully tested by users on the Moxi GO II.
+This list is not comprehensive and is continually increasing as more users try new and different antibodies.
+To see a list of publications from users, please go to the ORFLO website here.

 Dual-Color Antibody Profiling